input-output-hk/plutus-use-cases/eleks/oracle/README.md

 2. Plutus Application Backend (PAB)
 4. ReactJS

-## Possible improvements
-1. Have the avility to start mutual bet contract via rest api. https://github.com/input-output-hk/plutus/issues/3972
-2. Have the ability to query complete contracts to get all users previous bets. https://github.com/input-output-hk/plutus/issues/3971

 ## Setting up
 Follow next steps to get an environment with the correct tools set up.